Skip to main content

 • .optional() - marks the field as optional

-• .nullDescription(description) - gives text description to let users know what happens when the field is null
+• .nullDescription(description) - describes what happens when the value is not provided

 Available schema types: